spastorino/all-hands-2020/src/tickets.md

 have an employer who would be able and willing to cover the price of a ticket.
 Therefore, we’ve opted for the following setup.

-When registering, you will be asked to select one of the following
+When registering, you will be asked to answer the following two questions.
+Note that you are welcome to respond "yes" to both.
-choices:

 - **Do you need your flights + hotel to be sponsored?**
 - **Do you need your event ticket sponsored?**